SamakshNain/Brain-Tumor-Classification/README.md

-# 🧠 Brain Tumor Detection using Deep Learning
+# 🧠 Brain Tumor Classification using Deep Learning

 This project focuses on detecting brain tumors using deep learning, leveraging **ResNet-101** for accurate classification of MRI images into four categories: **Glioma Tumor, Meningioma Tumor, Pituitary Tumor, and Normal**.